 Line drawings.
 Most of the drawings on this website are the work of Karin Douthit; additional drawings were made by H. M. Fukuda, Amanda Humphrey, Melissa Marshall, and Annette Seidenschnur Mahler.
 Bobbi Angell permitted the use of her drawing of Mezia angelica.
 All artists are acknowledged in the captions.
 When drawings were published previously the place of their original publication is given; when unpublished they are cited as © University of Michigan Herbarium, and all rights to those drawings are reserved.

 Photographs.
 The photographs shown here come from diverse sources, noted in the captions.
 In every case the photographer retains the rights to her or his work.
-We thank the following people, who have generously allowed us to use their photographs or have arranged for us to obtain photographs from others: Reinaldo Aguilar, Mac H. Alford, Rafael Felipe de Almeida, Jonathan Amith, André Amorim, William R. Anderson, Patrice Antilahimena, André M. Assis, Eldis Bequer, Nicola G. Biggs, Allan J. Bornstein, David E. Boufford, J. M. A. Braga, S. H. Bullock, Robyn Burnham, Jean-François Butaud, Maikel Cañizares, Simone C. Cappellari, Gerald D. Carr, William R. Carr, John L. Clark, James Cohen, Abel Augusto Conceição, Xavier Cornejo, Douglas Daly, Thomas Daniel, Heriberto David, Charles Davis, Oswaldo Díaz, Paula Dib de Carvalho, Jürgen Döbereiner, George F. Estrabrook, Claudio Nicolleti Fraga, Augusto Francener, Tiana Franklin, Carmen Galdames, Günter Gerlach, Gildas Gateble, Pedro González Gutiérrez, Carol Gracie, Climbiê Ferreira Hall, Barry Hammel, Raymond M. Harley, Jerry Harrison, Linda Harrison, Jürgen Homeier, Michael J. G. Hopkins, Colin Hughes, Ricardo Kriebel, David Lambert, Jennifer Lovell, Juliana Lovo, Joseph A. Marcus, Steffen Matezki, Scott Mori, John Neff, Marcelo Pace, Rolando Pérez, Nigel Pitman, Timothy Plowman, Alex Popovkin, Jennifer Possley, Marie Françoise Prévost, Tony Rodd, George Rogers, L. Rokiman, Gustavo Romero, Gabriel H. Rua, Estevão Silva, Beryl Simpson, Geovane S. Siqueira, D. Doel Soejarto, Daniel Solano, Kim Steiner, Victor Steinmann, Carl Terwilliger, Rainer Thiele, Carlos H. Tokarnia, T. M. A. Utteridge, Benjamin van Ee, Orlando Vargas, Damon Waitt, Stephen G. Weller, Marga Werkhoven, and Wenheng Zhang. — Carlos Aedo and Felix Muñoz of the Real Jardín Botanico in Madrid kindly provided the portrait of Cavanilles.
+We thank the following people, who have generously allowed us to use their photographs or have arranged for us to obtain photographs from others: Reinaldo Aguilar, Mac H. Alford, Rafael Felipe de Almeida, Jonathan Amith, André Amorim, William R. Anderson, Patrice Antilahimena, André M. Assis, Eldis Bequer, Nicola G. Biggs, Allan J. Bornstein, David E. Boufford, J. M. A. Braga, S. H. Bullock, Robyn Burnham, Jean-François Butaud, Maikel Cañizares, Simone C. Cappellari, Gerald D. Carr, William R. Carr, John L. Clark, James Cohen, Abel Augusto Conceição, Xavier Cornejo, Douglas Daly, Thomas Daniel, Heriberto David, Charles Davis, Oswaldo Díaz, Paula Dib de Carvalho, Jürgen Döbereiner, George F. Estrabrook, Claudio Nicolleti Fraga, Augusto Francener, Tiana Franklin, Carmen Galdames, Günter Gerlach, Gildas Gateble, Pedro González Gutiérrez, Carol Gracie, Climbiê Ferreira Hall, Barry Hammel, Raymond M. Harley, Jerry Harrison, Linda Harrison, Jürgen Homeier, Michael J. G. Hopkins, Colin Hughes, Ricardo Kriebel, David Lambert, Jennifer Lovell, Juliana Lovo, Joseph A. Marcus, Steffen Matezki, Scott Mori, John Neff, Marcelo Pace, Rolando Pérez, Nigel Pitman, Timothy Plowman, Alex Popovkin, Jennifer Possley, Marie Françoise Prévost, Laurence Ramon, Tony Rodd, George Rogers, L. Rokiman, Gustavo Romero, Gabriel H. Rua, Estevão Silva, Beryl Simpson, Geovane S. Siqueira, D. Doel Soejarto, Daniel Solano, Kim Steiner, Victor Steinmann, Carl Terwilliger, Rainer Thiele, Carlos H. Tokarnia, T. M. A. Utteridge, Benjamin van Ee, Orlando Vargas, Damon Waitt, Stephen G. Weller, Marga Werkhoven, and Wenheng Zhang. — Carlos Aedo and Felix Muñoz of the Real Jardín Botanico in Madrid kindly provided the portrait of Cavanilles.
 The image of the signature of Adrien de Jussieu was supplied by The Botany Libraries of Harvard University. — Photographs of Malpighiaceae are also available at La Flora Digital de la Selva hosted by the Organization for Tropical Studies [go directly to Malpighiaceae], and the STRI Herbarium (Smithsonian Tropical Research Institute) [go directly to Malpighiaceae].